dougeby/IntuneDocs/intune/wi-fi-settings-android.md

 - **Connect automatically** - Makes the device connect whenever it is in the range of this network.
 - **Hidden network** - Prevents this network from being shown in the list of available networks on the device.

-## Wi-Fi settings for enterprise kiosk profiles only
+## Wi-Fi settings available for enterprise kiosk profiles
 - **Wi-Fi type**: These Wi-Fi type settings are only available when you choose **Profile type** > **Device Owner Only** > **Wi-Fi**.
     - **Open (no authentication)**
     - **WEP-Pre-shared key**: You must supply the password in the **Pre-shared key** box.
     - **WPA-Pre-shared key**: You must supply the password in the **Pre-shared key** box

-## Wi-Fi settings for enterprise work profiles only
+## Wi-Fi settings for Android legacy and enterprise work profiles only

 - **EAP type** - Choose the Extensible Authentication Protocol (EAP) type used to authenticate secured wireless connections from:
     - **EAP-TLS**